-$$\llbracket\exists x. ?P x; \land x. ?P x \Longrightarrow ?Q \rrbracket \Longrightarrow ?Q \tag{exE}$$
+$$[\exists x. ?P x; \land x. ?P x \implies ?Q] \implies ?Q$$ (exE)

 Given an existentially quantified theorem and some formula Q to prove, it creates a new assumption by removing the quantifier.
 As with the universal introduction rule, the textbook version imposes a proviso on the quantified variable, which Isabelle expresses using its meta-logic.
 It is enough to have a universal quantifier in the meta-logic; we do not need an existential quantifier to be built in as well.